 The Template — Add This to Every Script

 This is the safest way to start any bash script.
 Copy this header and build from here.
+The same strict-mode header is what stops a CI job from passing on a step that actually failed — see bash scripting for CI/CD pipelines.

 set -euo pipefail combines three safety flags into one line. trap ...
 ERR tells bash what to print when something fails, including the exact line number.
 Without these, bash will happily run 50 more lines after an error as if nothing happened.